kashankippi/project-2/readme.md

 This project was created from local system.

  # Discription
-  It is just for parctice purpose.
+  It's just for parctice purpose.